Rare Earth hypothesis: Rare Earth equation

+Lammer, Scherf et al. define Earth-like habitats (EHs) as rocky exoplanets within the habitable zone of complex life (HZCL) on which Earth-like N2-O2-dominated atmospheres with minor amounts of CO2 can exist.
+They estimate the maximum number of EHs in the Milky Way as ${2.54}^{+71.64}_{-2.48}\cdot10^5$, with the actual number of EHs being possibly much less than that.

+This would reduce the Rare Earth equation to:

 The Rare Earth equation, unlike the Drake equation, does not factor the probability that complex life evolves into intelligent life that discovers technology.
 Barrow and Tipler review the consensus among such biologists that the evolutionary path from primitive Cambrian chordates, e.g., Pikaia to Homo sapiens, was a highly improbable event.
 For example, the large brains of humans have marked adaptive disadvantages, requiring as they do an expensive metabolism, a long gestation period, and a childhood lasting more than 25% of the average total life span.
 Other improbable features of humans include: